WSU-kduncan/cicd-FromMe2You/README.md

 You will need to copy the token because it will not appear again

+Sign into your account on Github.com.
 In the GitHub repo that will be connected to Docker, go to settings, secrets.

 Click "Add new Secret".

 Create one secret labeled "DOCKERHUB_USERNAME", type your DockerHub username

-Create a second secret labeled "DOCKERHUB_PASSWORD", either type in the password of your account or paste the access token that Dockerhub provided for you
+Create a second secret labeled two different ways:
+1. "DOCKERHUB_PASSWORD" and type in the password of your account
+2. "DOCKERHUB_ACCESS_TOKEN" and paste the access token that Dockerhub provided for you

 ## GitHub Workflow

+In the same github account, click "Actions", "New Workflow", "Create a workflow yourself"

+Make sure the DOCKER_HUB_REPO environment variable is set to your DockerHub repo that it will upload to

+runs-on is set on the operating system the image will be installed with

+User credentials
+- Username: secret name with the username
+- Password: secret name with account password or access token

+Tags at the end will pass the docker username and repo as a tag to prevent exposure